Ready to mow down some words? Read on–this will help you get to the 50K finish line!

 5. Triage, Triage, Triage.
 Getting stuck or stumped may happen.
 Let’s be real–it probably will happen.
 But that’s totally okay because all you need to do is visit the NaNoWriMo Triage Center.
 You can find help for Character Issues, Plot Problems, Conflict Juicing, Story Middle Problems, plus a bunch of brainstorming links.

 Joining the frenzy?
 What are your favorite tips?
 Share them in the comments!

 Now might also be a good time to check out One Stop for Writers.
-With our FREE TRIAL you can have instant access to 14 description thesauruses (emotions, setting, weather, symbolism, skills & talents, physical features, colors, positive attributes, character flaws, emotion amplifiers, emotional wounds and others), to keep the words flowing.
+With our FREE TRIAL you can have instant access to 14 description thesauruses (emotions, setting, conflict, weather, symbolism, skills & talents, physical features, colors, positive attributes, character flaws, emotion amplifiers, emotional wounds and others), to keep the words flowing.

 Becca and I are cheering you all on! 🙂 Go, NaNo Warriors!